axiao23/BryanRanger--Enhancing-Newborn-Health-Assessment/README.md

 ### HOG & SIFT:
 [HOG and SIFT Regression/](HOG%20and%20SIFT%20Regression/)

 Implements baseline feature-based regression models for performance comparison.
 HOG and SIFT features are extracted from ultrasound images and used to predict body composition.
-MAPE metrics from these traditional models are compared directly with the U-Net predictions.
+MAPE metrics from these traditional models are compared directly with the U-Net predictions and are detailed in Figuure 3.

 ### Table & External Figures:
 [UMB_Tables&Figures/](UMB_Tables%26Figures/)